Files

 2. Update PostGIS Writer Parameters

-This database table is going to be used for a project to find names for various art pieces around the City of Vancouver.
+This database table will be used for a project to identify names for various art pieces across the City of Vancouver.
 Since we know this table already exists, and we only want to change the data, we will use Truncate Existing.

 Double-click on the public.West_End writer feature type to open the parameters.
 Then change the Table Handling to Truncate Existing.